 Yates Center is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Yates Center citizens is a little higher than the average for US cities and towns: 21.17% of adults in Yates Center have at least a bachelor's degree.
+The citizens of Yates Center are slightly better educated than the national average of 21.84% for all cities and towns, with 21.17% of adults in Yates Center having a bachelor's degree or advanced degree.

 The per capita income in Yates Center in 2022 was $28,043, which is lower middle income relative to Kansas and the nation.
 This equates to an annual income of $112,172 for a family of four.
 However, Yates Center contains both very wealthy and poor people as well.